Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 But treat it as visibility, not protection.
 You can see the bots in your reports.
 Now you need to stop them from polluting your ad platforms.

-The good news: adding pixel-level protection to a Shopify store takes minutes.
-A single script tag (directly in your theme or through Google Tag Manager) and your marketing stack starts seeing only human traffic.
+Adding pixel-level protection to a Shopify store takes minutes.
+A single script tag, either directly in your theme or through Google Tag Manager, and your marketing stack starts seeing only human traffic.